Move from Generalist to Specialist

 What if those worries weren’t true?
 A specialized focus actually attracts high value clients who want you to solve their problem.
 Plus, they are willing to pay for your expertise.

 You may argue that you’ll become bored.
 As a generalist, you encounter a wide range of issues.
 Well, you’d be surprised at the rich variety that appears once you choose a niche.

 9 Reasons Holding Back Can Stunt Your Business

 Change – either you love it or resist it.
 Do you dig your heels in and over-think all the options?
 Or, do you plunge in ready to figure things out as you go?

 Change involves risk simply because it’s something you’ve never done before.
 Let’s look at the concerns about choosing a niche market.Change - either you love it or resist it.
-Do you dig your heels in and over-think all the options?
+As an #accounting firm owner, do you dig your heels in and over-think all the options?
 Or, do you plunge in ready to figure things out as you go?
 Read full post. #getpaidwhatyoureworth Click To Tweet

 1. Fear About Choosing a Niche Market

 Perfectionists worry What if I choose the wrong one?
 Your fear of making mistakes and being wrong keeps you stuck.

 There’s good news.
 Basically, you need to start somewhere.
 If your first choice isn’t the best fit, you can change direction.